How to use digital simulations to prepare students for future careers

 A common challenge new graduates face when starting their career is discovering that their degree doesn’t easily translate into practice.
 It can leave them feeling overwhelmed and ill equipped to handle certain professional situations, especially crises.

 Technology has become a vital tool for universities, enabling them to keep things turning for students in the past 18 months when they haven’t been physically present at workshops and lectures.
-Now is the time to step this up another gear and use this technology to ensure students are prepared for the demands of the workplace.
+Now is the time to step this up another gear and use this technology to ensure students are prepared for the demands of the future workplace.

 In the health and care sectors specifically, organisations are training staff in digital technologies and innovative practices as they are introduced.
 It would be more efficient and purposeful if graduates entered the workplace already equipped with these skills and could use them to drive innovation and development.
 While studying, students can be exposed to systems used in digital consultations, health-monitoring equipment and associated data apps, health and care rotas, records management, commissioning and planning so that they arrive on the job prepared.